 Contacting your health professional and IBCLC lactation consultant will help you identify whether any of these exercises are appropriate in your situation.
 Tongue exercises are best shown by someone familiar with their use and application.
 It may be that trying different breastfeeding positions for your newborn or some different latching tips are all that are needed.

 Some symptoms such as not being able to open the jaw very wide, having a heightened gag reflex or pinching the nipple during breastfeeding can also be caused by poor tongue function due to a tight, short frenulum—see Is My Baby Tongue-Tied? for more information.
 An IBCLC lactation consultant can help to assess your baby’s latch and positioning and will refer to a tongue-tie practitioner where needed.

 There are several ways to help relax a baby who has high muscle tone and there are specific exercises and techniques that can help a tense baby breastfeed.
-Babies who are underweight can also be tense, so it is important to rule hunger out as a cause of high muscle tone.
+Babies who are underweight or in pain can also be tense, so it is important to rule out hunger or a physical pain as a cause of high muscle tone.
 Your health professional team will help you if you have any concerns that your baby has high muscle tone and your IBCLC lactation consultant will be a valuable member of the team if positioning, latch or low weight gain are causes of your baby’s body tension.